Childhood Trauma Therapy

 Who I work with

-• You played the game, bought the flat, climbed the ladder - but none of it helped or filled the hole you can’t locate (it feels too cliché to say it’s in your heart).
+You played the game, done the things you were supposed to do - but none of it helped or filled the hole you can’t locate (it feels too cliché to say it’s in your heart).

 You’re suffering with:

 Feeling like you should feel better than you do.
 Self criticism.
 A pervasive sense of “wtf is wrong with me and why can’t I fix it?”
-Procrastination.
 Perfectionism.
 People pleasing.
-Lack of motivation.
 Feeling unfulfilled.
 Emptiness.
 You may feel rage towards one or both parents, although you’d never say it out loud.
 Or maybe you’re stunningly indifferent towards your family because, honestly, you’re not that close.

 You might have anxiety.
 Panic attacks.
 Low self esteem.
-Feeling bad about yourself.
 Trust issues.
 You probably overreact, or wonder why one minute you’re fine and the next minute you’re really not okay.
 You’re not sure exactly what happened in between.

 You probably describe your family situation as “complicated.”
 I’d call it dysfunctional.